 If you feel like you could be doing more to decrease your effect on the environment, here are some things you can try out that can help you to get the next level of eco-warrior and probably even save you money, too.
-Even if some of these take a little getting used to, they are all pretty easy to implement and you’ll feel better knowing that you’re reducing your waste by what could be quite a significant amount.
+Some of these green living ideas take a little getting used to, they are all pretty easy to implement and you’ll feel better knowing that you’re reducing your waste by what could be quite a significant amount.

 Say no to plastic straws in bars and restaurants – there is a big push for this at the moment due to recent campaigns showing that our oceans’ animals are choking and suffocating on plastic pollution.

 The aim of these campaigns is to stop using single use plastic – so don’t buy a bottle of water that you’re only going to use once and throw away – instead ask for filtered tap water or buy a reusable bottle that you can get a lot of use out of.